Terms & Definitions

-The process of pulling parts of a joint together, most of the input turn during this process is absorbed in the joint with little tension being given to the bolt.
+In the process of pulling parts of a joint together, most of the input turn during this process is absorbed in the joint with little tension being given to the bolt.

 SOCKET HEAD CAP SCREW

 A screw with a round head, usually with a hexagon indentation in the head for tightening purposes.
-Used on machine parts and is typically made from high strength steel.
+Used on machine parts and is typically made from high-strength steel.

-An alternative name, used by some manufacturers, for snug torque.
+An alternative name used by some manufacturers for snug torque.

 SPIRAL WOUND GASKET

-A type of gasket that is made by winding V-section metal strip and a softer filler material together.
+A type of gasket that is made by winding a V-section metal strip and a softer filler material together.
 Support or retaining rings, inside and/or outside the spiral, improve the gasket’s handling and fitting.
 The filler material used is typically graphite or PTFE.
-The metal strip and retaining rings being typically made from stainless steel.
+The metal strip and retaining rings are typically made from stainless steel.

 Friction at rest; a force is required to initiate relative movement between two bodies – static friction is the force that resists such relative movement.
 Sometimes referred to as stiction.